Saturday : 5:15 pm (Signed Mass for the Hearing Impaired on the last Saturday of each month)

 How do I purchase a Mass card?

-To purchase a Mass card, visit the parish office between the hours of 9am -3pm, Monday through Thursday.
+To purchase a Mass card, visit the parish office during the office hours listed above.
 Barbara McMahon, our parish secretary, has the Mass book at her desk and will be happy to assist you.
-The office is closed on Fridays.
 The donation for a Mass card is $10.
 The person requesting the Mass card may ask that the Mass be offered on a specific date.
 If that date is available, we are happy to record the intention there.
 We prefer not to schedule more than four intentions for each Mass.
 If someone wants to schedule a Mass for an anniversary of some sort, they should do it far in advance to make sure that the date is available.
-The Mass book for a new year (e.g. 2019) typically opens in mid-September.
+The Mass book for a new year typically opens in mid-September.

 I heard about a VIRTUS training in our parish.
 What is this?